abellmann/nikola-orgmode/Readme.md

 On Windows, the Nikola database file (.doit.db) cannot be in a mounted directory or the `nikola build` will fail.
-So the first time you start the container, you should create a symlink for this file:
+So the first time you start the container, you should create a symlink for this file.

+You will need permissions on your Windows Hosts to create symbolic links.
+A guide on setting up permission for symlinks with Virtualbox is [here](https://stackoverflow.com/questions/17895256/creating-symbolic-link-protocol-error/39218200?sgp=2#39218200)

 ``` sh
 >pwd
 /site
 >ln -s /tmp/.doit.db
 ```

 Once in the container, you can use the regular `nikola` commands to maintain your site interactively.
 Of course, you can also start up a container for a one-off `nikola` command.
 For example